 Pfizer, like all pharmaceutical companies, is permitted to promote only FDA-approved uses of its products in the United States.
-All promotional statements made about a Pfizer drug must be consistent with the information contained in the product's labeling.
-In certain circumstance RC may approve content that is not specifically contained in the label but is not inconsistent with the label.
-Uses that remain under investigation or that are under FDA review, but have not been approved, are considered off-label and claims about such uses are not to be made in promotion.
+All advertising and promotional labeling statements or communications made about a Pfizer drug must be consistent with the information contained in the product's FDA approved labeling.
+In certain circumstances RC and BURC may approve content that is not specifically contained in the label while not inconsistent with the label.
+Uses that remain under investigation or are under FDA review, and therefore have not been FDA approved, are considered off-label and claims about such uses are not to be made in promotional communications.